-3.5.1.3 Object Moving
+3.5.1.3 Object Removed

-Object Moving can generate an alarm when a moving object is detected within the area set.
+Object Removed can generate an alarm when an object is removed from the specified area.
 Up to 4 detection areas can be added.
 Note that it is recommended NOT to overlap the detection areas when adding multiple detection areas.
-Select the checkbox next to Object Moving to enable and click to configure.
+Select the checkbox next to Object Removed to enable and click to configure.

 - 1. Once enabled, click to mark the live view with a detection area.
 Repeat this step to add another detection area. - 2.
 Drag the nodes of the detection area to mark the boundary for detection. - 3.
-You can use the following functions to reduce false alarm. - Time Threshold: The minimum period of time for a moving object to exist within the detection area before an alarm is triggered. - Sensitivity: Move the slider to adjust the detection - 4.
-Follow Step 5 ~ 6, 3.5.1.1 Cross Line.
+You can use the following functions to reduce false alarm. - Time Threshold: The minimum period for an object to be absent from the detection area before an alarm is triggered. - Sensitivity: Move the slider to adjust the detection. - 4.
+For Trigger Actions and Plan, follow Step 5 ~ 6, 3.5.1.1 Cross Line.

-3.5.1.4 Object Left
+3.5.1.4 Object Left Behind

-With Object Left, an alarm can be generated when an existing object is removed from the defined area.
+With Object Left Behind, an alarm can be generated when an object which remained in the detection area for the specified period of time, leaves the specified region.
 Up to 4 detection areas can be added.
 Note that it is recommended NOT to overlap the detection areas when adding multiple detection areas.
-Select the checkbox next to Object Left to enable and click to configure.
+Select the checkbox next to Object Left Behind to enable and click to configure.

 - 1. Once enabled, click to mark the live view with a detection area.
 Repeat this step to add another detection area. - 2.
 Drag the nodes of the detection area to mark the boundary for detection. - 3.
-You can use the following functions to reduce false alarm. - Time Threshold: The minimum period of time for a moving object to exist within the detection area before an alarm is triggered. - Sensitivity: Move the slider to adjust the detection - 4.
-Follow Step 5 ~ 6, 3.5.1.1 Cross Line.
+You can use the following functions to reduce false alarm. - Time Threshold: The minimum period of time for an object to stay within the detection area for an alarm to trigger. - Sensitivity: Move the slider to adjust the detection. - 4.
+For Trigger Actions and Plan, follow Step 5 ~ 6, 3.5.1.1 Cross Line.